 No of days prior to tour departure

-All costs are based on the exchange rate prevailing as at 3 July 2018
+All costs are in Australian dollars and based on the exchange rate prevailing as at 16 July 2020.

 We depart Warragul in the late morning for our coach transfer to Melbourne Airport for a Qantas afternoon flight to Sydney.
 On arrival in Sydney, we shall be transferred to the RYDGES SYDNEY AIRPORT HOTEL for an overnight stay.
 Dinner tonight will be at the hotel.